Junang-Wang/synthetic-ddsa/SimVessels/README.md

 `

 ## Acknowledgements
-We would like to acknowledge the authors and contributors of the code that we referenced from the GitHub repository [https://github.com/psweens/V-System].
+- We would like to acknowledge the authors and contributors of the code that we referenced from the GitHub repository [https://github.com/psweens/V-System].
+- Parts of the forward projection executable were provided by [RayConStruct®](http://www.rayconstruct.de) GmbH, Nürnberg, Germany.